Multi-Level Marketing and E-Commerce Online: Focus on Product or Recruitment?

 2. Add new products to your inventory.

-Invest in trying new products (and even the established competing products) and see if it will work well for you.
+Invest in trying new products (and even the established competing products) and see if they will work well for you.

 Always think like a consumer when trying out new products.
 Be critical especially if there are other established products in the market.